 Low Eva Lane

-The last kick we're introducing to you today is the Low Eva Lane.
-This sneaker for women comes with a slightly higher sole, giving you a few extra centimeters in height.
+The Low Eva Lane is a sneaker silhouette for women that comes with a slightly higher sole, giving you a few extra centimetres in height.

 Again, we recommend going one size smaller for this sneaker.